 - a.
-An appropriate range of market and affordable house types and sizes are provided taking into account: - Structural imbalances in the existing housing stock; - ii.
+An appropriate range of market and affordable housing types and sizes are provided taking into account: - i.
+Structural imbalances in the existing housing stock; - ii.
 The housing needs of the Borough, as informed by up-to-date and relevant evidence; - iii.
 The location and accessibility of the application site; and - iv.
 Recent completions, existing permissions and sites in the five-year land supply; - b.
 The resultant scheme would provide a density and character of development appropriate to its location and surroundings.
 Significantly higher densities should be achieved in easily accessible locations; and - c.
-Aspirational homes are provided in appropriate locations including, but not necessarily limited to:
+Aspirational homes are provided in appropriate locations including, but not necessarily limited to: - i.
+New neighbourhoods to the north, west and south-east of the town; - Suitable suburban, edge-of-town sites; - iii.
+The town centre, Old Town and other highly accessible locations; and - Other appropriate sites where aspirational homes would complement the prevailing character

-- i.
-New neighbourhoods to the north, west and south-east of the town; - ii.
-Suitable suburban, edge-of-town sites; - iii.
-The town centre, Old Town and other highly accessible locations; and - iv.
-Other appropriate sites where aspirational homes would complement the prevailing character - 9.64 Providing an appropriate mix of homes that meet the requirements of all sectors of society is an integral element of sustainable development.
-New development should deliver an appropriate range of house types and sizes. - 9.65 The overriding ambition of this policy is to address longstanding structural issues with the town's housing offer.
+9.65 Providing an appropriate mix of homes that meet the requirements of all sectors of society is an integral element of sustainable development.
+New development should deliver an appropriate range of house types and sizes.

+- 9.66 The overriding ambition of this policy is to address longstanding structural issues with the town's housing offer.
 The original masterplans for Stevenage did not incorporate a balanced mix of housing.
 As a result, Stevenage has a high proportion of terraced and, in particular, three-bed housing.
-These dominate the market(92). - 9.66 Alongside this, the requirements suggested by up-to-date housing and population projections and other relevant demographic evidence will be taken into account.
-Recent trends suggest that the number of people living on their own will increase over time.
-We need to increase the number of flats and smaller houses that are available to provide a responsive range of accommodation, and also to provide greater opportunities for first time buyers.
-At the opposite end of the scale, there are very few large family homes.
-Only 1 in 100 homes in Stevenage are in the highest Council Tax brackets (93). - 9.67 Taking these issues into account, schemes will be assessed against an overall ambition that new development will deliver a 60:40 split between small (defined as studio, 1- and 2-bed) and large (3 or more bed) market units. - 9.68 This small unit need supports the requirement for higher densities in more accessible locations.
-The original masterplan for Stevenage involved building at relatively low densities of 25-30 dwellings per hectare.
+These dominate the market (88). - 9.67 Alongside this, the requirements suggested by up-to-date housing and population projections and other relevant demographic evidence will be taken into account.
+Recent trends suggest a significant need for houses over flats.
+Particularly, there are very few large family homes.
+Only 1 in 100 homes in Stevenage are in the highest Council Tax brackets(89). - 9.68 The original masterplan for Stevenage involved building at relatively low densities of 25-30 dwellings per hectare.
 However, where sites are easily accessible, substantially higher densities will be required to ensure the most efficient use of land.
 Higher densities can also help to support local amenities and the viability of passenger transport. - 9.69 We will address the large home shortage by ensuring a modest proportion of 'aspirational' homes are provided in suitable locations.
 Any aspirational houses are to be counted within the general requirements for large and / or market units rather than separate to them.
-Policies HO1 to HO4 identify those allocated sites where the provision of aspirational homes will be supported. - 9.70 Previous evidence suggests that, to qualify as aspirational, houses should be:

-Built in small groups in suitable suburban and edge-of-town locations;
+Policies HO1 to HO4 identify those allocated sites where the provision of aspirational homes will be supported. - 9.70 Previous evidence suggests that, to qualify as aspirational, houses should be: - Built in small groups in suitable suburban and edge-of-town locations; - Low density, typically between 8 and 15 dwellings per hectare; - Detached with at least four bedrooms and two bathrooms: - Sited on large plots with a built footprint generally in excess of 100m2 and rear gardens of at least 200m2; and - Set back from the road and provided with at least two off-street parking spaces. - 9.71 To qualify as aspirational, flats should be: - Located close to the Town Centre and railway station: - On the upper floor(s) of multi-storey developments; - Provide significantly larger than average accommodation.
+This may include the provision of private outdoor space or 'penthouse'-style units(90); and - Internally finished to a high specification(91).